fertinaz/Singularity-Openfoam/README.md

 Singularity release 3 requires GO.
 Therefore one has to start with installing GO version, preferably from a prebuilt binary.
 To do so, you can use following procedure:
 ```
-# Change desired version and path -- no need to touch the rest
+# Change desired version and path
 export GOVRS=1.12.9
 export OS=linux
 export ARCH=amd64